yiisoft/hydrator/docs/guide/en/creating-own-attributes.md

 ### Example of custom parameter attribute

-For example, let's create parameter attribute that provide random value for object property.
+For example, let's create a parameter attribute that provides a random value for object property.

 Attribute: